(s) Provisions, contingent liabilities and contingent assets

 a) Trade receivables

-The Company s exposure to credit risk is influenced mainly by the individual characteristics of each customer.
+The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The Company has entered into contracts for sale / leasing of commercial premises.
 The payment terms are specified in the contracts.
 The Company is exposed to credit risk in respect of the amount due.
 However, in case of sale, the legal ownership is transferred to the buyer only after the entire amount is recovered.
 In case of leasing, the Company takes security deposit to secure the rent.
 In addition, the amount due is monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.
 The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions industries and operate in largely independent markets.

 b) Financial instrument and cash deposits

-With respect to credit risk arising from the other financial assets of the Company, which comprise bank balances, cash, loans to related parties and other parties, other receivables and deposits, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these assets. ’
+With respect to credit risk arising from the other financial assets of the Company, which comprise bank balances, cash, loans to related parties and other parties, other receivables and deposits, the Company's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these assets.

-Credit risk from balances with banks is managed by Company's treasury in accordance with the Company’s policy.
-The Company limits its exposure to credit risk by only placing balances with local banks.
-Given the profile of its bankers, management does not expect any counterparty to fail in meeting its obligations. _
+Company limits its exposure to credit risk by only placing balances with local banks.
+Given the profile of its bankers, management does not expect any counterparty to fail in meeting its obligations.

 (iii) Liquidity risk